Novel Ginseng Boom Design

 With the right timing and product choice this method of spraying will be hard to beat.
 And it’s cheap!
 It’s going to save fuel and wear because of lower pressures, and save spray mix because he can go a lot farther on a tank spraying only 1,000 L/ha.

-Special thanks and congratulations to Richard Klosler of Micheal Klosler Farms Ltd. for his great boom design!
+Special thanks to Richard Klosler of Michael Klosler Farms Ltd. for sharing his great boom design.